erikvanmechelen/loom/README.md

 ## Welcome to Erik van Mechelen's Loom Product Review

+Loom has great potential and its team is proven.

 Having read almost everything that is public about Loom on the net, I like:

 That Loom builds product cross-functionally (vs stacked) and that there appears to be solid inter-team communication, even with a remote and distributed team.